FabricMC/fabric-docs/versions/1.20.4/translated/de_de/develop/commands/basics.md

 You can do this, but it is not recommended.
 You would get the `CommandManager` from the server and add anything commands you wish to its `CommandDispatcher`.

-Danach musst du den Befehlsbaum mit `CommandManager.sendCommandTree(ServerPlayerEntity)` erneut an jeden Spieler senden.
+Danach musst du den Befehlsbaum mit `CommandManager.sendCommandTree(ServerPlayer)` erneut an jeden Spieler senden.

 Dies ist erforderlich, da der Client den Befehlsbaum, den er bei der Anmeldung (oder beim Senden von Operator-Paketen) erhält, lokal zwischenspeichert, um Fehlermeldungen zu vervollständigen.
 :::